 - Be amazed by you and the incredible processes happening with you.

-A.S.
-Biology – Microbiological, Molecular, and Biomedical Sciences:
+Biology – Microbiological, Molecular, and Biomedical Sciences

 - Get your hands dirty!
 In the first semester, students will begin designing their own experiments!

-- Develop the ability to think and reason as a scientist
+- Develop the ability to think and reason as a scientist.

-A.S.
-Biology – Natural Resources:
+Biology – Natural Resources

 - Learn to think and reason like a scientist!

-- Network with professionals working for state and federal agencies in Idaho
+- Network with professionals working for state and federal agencies in Idaho.

 - Chase butterflies!

-- Spend time outdoors.
-Our natural environment becomes your classroom.
+- Spend time outdoors — our natural environment becomes your classroom.

 Clubs